ArtemenkoAndrii/rps/README.md

-# rps
+## Description
-Test task.
-Rock, Paper, Scissors implementation.
+This is the test task of "Rock, Paper, Scissors" game implementation.